Here are 7 ways to naturally combat Seasonal Affective Disorder (SAD) and actually enjoy the dark winter months.

 - sea vegetables such as seaweed, blue-green algae, spirulina, and kelp

 The body is unable to produce its own vitamin D without assistance from sunlight and food.
 One of the drawbacks of reduced sunlight is reduced vitamin D. In order to ensure proper levels of vitamin D, we have to focus on nutrition and perhaps supplementation.
 I've written about vitamin D in this post if you want a more in-depth look.
 Some of the best vitamin D rich foods are:

 Yes, it's cold but bundle up and get outside as much as you can.
 If you work in an office all day long, try and get outside during lunch, when the sun is brightest.
 "Sunlight plays a critical role in the decreased serotonin activity, increased melatonin production, disrupted circadian rhythms, and low levels of Vitamin D associated with symptoms of SAD".
 Going outside for a walk will not only expose you to nature and sun but will also lift your mood.
 More reason to make it a regular part of your day.

 Take a vacation

-Even if it’s for one day, get out of your routine and go spend time outside wherever you can.
-Even if this means driving to a near by body or water or going skiing, etc. If you’re fortunate enough and are able to get away for a week or more, do it.
-It’s undeniable that vacations are always good but vacation can have a significant impact on those who suffer from Seasonal Affective Disorder.
+Even if it's for one day, get out of your routine and go spend time outside wherever you can.
+Even if this means driving to a nearby body of water or going skiing, etc. If you're fortunate enough and are able to get away for a week or more, do it.
+It's undeniable that vacations are always good but vacations can have a significant impact on those who suffer from Seasonal Affective Disorder.

 So as we're getting closer to the shortest day of the year, some of these suggestions may come in handy.